peter-duongGHub/T2A2/README.md

 #### Schema

-The users schema will include the following components:
+The games schema will include the following components:
 - **Meta**:
   - **fields**: Fields helps define the atttributes that will be required from the games model
 - **games_schema/game_schema**: used to help handle single or multiple user objects.
 E.g if fetching multiple games to view ```games_schema``` would be used, if fetching only 1 game to view ```game_schema``` would be used.